Wild Game Recipes

 Tim Farmer's Venison Stew

 Cooks are always looking for something different to do with their venison.
-Grilled steaks, deer burger chili, jerky and summer sausage tend to get a little boring after several years.
+Grilled steaks, deer burger chili, jerky, and summer sausage tend to get slightly dull after several years.
 So when Host Tim Farmer presented his French-inspired, spicy-sweet venison stew on a winter showing of “Kentucky Afield” television, the response was overwhelming.
 More than 200 viewers e-mailed the show requesting the recipe.

-Unfortunately, Farmer is an intuitive cook who measures his ingredients in dashes and handfuls, which made duplicating his recipe difficult for viewers.
-Farmer recently sat down with Kentucky Afield magazine and carefully measured the ingredients so that everyone can enjoy the same stew that brings so many smiles to guests on the show.
+Unfortunately, Farmer is an intuitive cook who measures his ingredients in dashes and handfuls, which makes duplicating his recipe difficult for viewers.
+Farmer recently sat down with Kentucky Afield magazine and carefully measured the ingredients so that everyone could enjoy the same stew that brought so many smiles to guests on the show.

-Farmer’s recipe is a carefully crafted mélange of spices.
+The farmer’s recipe is a carefully crafted mélange of spices.
 They provide a background flavor without overwhelming the dish with any one ingredient.
-He prefers to cut larger 2-inch cubes of venison and slow cooks the meat for hours for maximum tenderness.
+He prefers to cut larger 2-inch cubes of venison and slow-cook the meat for hours for maximum tenderness.

 Farmer experimented with his stew recipe for over a decade before settling on the final version.
 If you’re cleaning out your freezer this spring, try this recipe.
 You won’t be disappointed.